Unveiling the Bridal Paradigm and the Song of Solomon Theology

-Appointed Time Ministries maintains that IHOP is an extraordinarily dangerous cult.
+Appointed Time Press maintains that IHOP is an extraordinarily dangerous cult.

 We have not, we do not, nor will we ever, endorse or support IHOP or their doctrines and theologies.

 Furthermore, we strongly advise those who have loved ones involved with IHOP to seek immediate help.

 For more information on the IHOP cult please see the links below.